AurelicButter/AurelicButter/README.md

 ### Current Status

 ✍️ Developing my latest project, a website called [Myneworm](https://github.com/Butterstroke/Myneworm) and its API.
-It's availible in public beta here: https://myneworm.katsurin.com if you want to check it out!
+It's available right now for anyone to sign up and use at https://myneworm.katsurin.com!

 🔨 Maintaining and further developing my repositories like [AniList-Node](https://github.com/Butterstroke/AniList-Node)